ChangePool/cardano-improvement-proposals/incentives/response.md

 ## Path to Active

-Compare long- and short-term benefits and costs of the current reward system (Hardin & Steinberger, 2013).
-In order to preserve the ADA reserves subsidizing the current reward system as long as possible, the current CIP proposes submitting a governance action to reduce rewards as soon as possible by about half.
+Comparing long- and short-term benefits as well as costs of the current reward system (Hardin & Steinberger, 2013), in order to preserve the ADA reserves subsidizing the current reward system as long as possible, the current CIP proposes submitting a governance action to reduce rewards as soon as possible by about half.

 ## References